yiisoft/yii2/docs/guide/active-record.md

 $customers = Customer::find()->indexBy('id')->all();
 // $customers array is indexed by customer IDs
 ```

+> Note: In the code above `Customer::STATUS_ACTIVE` is a constant defined in the class itself.
+It is a good practice to
+  use such approach instead of relying on hardcoded strings and numbers directly.

 Batch query is also supported when working with Active Record.
 For example,